goosewobbler/package-versioner/docs/CI_CD_INTEGRATION.md

 `package-versioner` respects the following environment variables:

 - `NO_COLOR=1`: Disables colored output in logs (automatically detected in CI environments)
-- `CI=true`: Most CI environments set this automatically, which helps the tool adjust its output behavior
+- `CI=true`: Most CI environments set this automatically, which helps the tool adjust its output behaviour

 ## Skipping CI for Version Commits